The 39.8% Solution.

 Why Juneteenth?

-“A bit of a made-up holiday, isn’t it?” asked an acquaintance after Juneteenth was recognized as a national holiday three summers ago.
-He wasn’t questioning why we would celebrate the ending of slavery in America—he was quibbling with the date itself:
+“But why June 19th?” asked an acquaintance after Juneteenth was recognized as a national holiday four years ago.
+He wasn’t questioning why we would celebrate the ending of slavery in America—he wondered about the date itself.
+“Why not celebrate the date Lincoln signed the Emancipation Proclamation?
+(January 1, 1863) or the date the 13th Amendment was ratified?
+(December 6, 1865) June 19th sounds made-up to me.”

 Write That Book!